yuce/picon/README.md

 You can run the console with `./picon`.
 To get a list of commands, hit `:` and then `Tab`.
 To exit, you can type `:exit` or hit `Ctrl+C`.

-- Commands start with `:`
+- Commands start with `:`.
-- Notes start with `#`
+- Notes start with `#`.
 - Queries can be run directly.
-- In order to get multiline commands/queries, finish a line with backslash (`\`).
+- In order to enter multiline commands/queries, finish a line with backslash (`\`).
-- Up/down arrow keys can be used to access the history
+- Up/down arrow keys can be used to access the history.
 - `:use` command supports database name completion.
-- If a command is made up of more than one word, they are autocompleted.
+- If a command is made up of more than one word, they can be autocompleted.

 Sample workflow: